gearglow/ReptiliaWithATwist/The List.md

 Finally, after another twenty minutes or so, Krum and Diggory crossed the finish line of their final lap, bringing the First Task to a close.
 Bagman gestured for Elysia to join the others for the final scoring.

-Elysia kissed her girlfriends, grabbed her broom, and vaulted over the edge of the judges' box, hanging from her Firebolt by one hand as she drifted quickly down in a corona of illusory lightning, blowing kisses toward the stands the whole way.
+Elysia kissed her girlfriends, grabbed her broom, and vaulted over the edge of the stands, hanging from her Firebolt by one hand as she drifted quickly down in a corona of illusory lightning, blowing kisses toward the stands the whole way.
 The crowd went wild.

 "Sweet Circe," Izzy muttered.
 "Who even _is_ this girl?"

-"Whoever entered her didn't know what they were in for," Fleur agreed.
+"Whoever entered her didn't know what zey were in for," Fleur agreed.

 "And now, the times!"
 Bagman crowed.
 "In last place, with a time of 25:43, Viktor Krum!"